Lady Elizabeth Shakerley: Early life

 The Honourable Elizabeth Georgiana Anson was born on 7 June 1941 at Windsor Castle to Thomas Anson, Viscount Anson (1913–1958), and Anne Bowes-Lyon.
-Shakerley's mother was a niece of Queen Elizabeth (later the Queen Mother).
+Her mother was a niece of Queen Elizabeth (later the Queen Mother).
 King George VI was her godfather.
 She was the niece of Nerissa and Katherine Bowes-Lyon.

 She was educated at Downham School, Essex.
 In 1960, her paternal grandfather, the 4th Earl of Lichfield, died and her brother, Patrick, inherited the title and family seat, Shugborough Hall near Great Haywood, Staffordshire.
 Despite the estate's passing to the National Trust in lieu of death duties, Lord Lichfield maintained an apartment for himself and his sister.

 Her parents divorced in 1948.
 Subsequently, her mother married Prince Georg of Denmark and moved to Paris where Prince Georg served as military, naval and air attaché.
 Her father died in 1958 before acceding to the earldom of Lichfield.
-On 12 July 1961, Queen Elizabeth II issued a Royal Warrant of Precedence granting Shakerley the title, rank, place, pre-eminence and precedence of the daughter of an Earl as if her father had succeeded.
-Thus, she became known as Lady Elizabeth Anson.
+On 12 July 1961, Queen Elizabeth II issued a Royal Warrant of Precedence granting her the title, rank, place, pre-eminence and precedence of the daughter of an Earl as if her father had succeeded.
+Thus, she became known as The Lady Elizabeth Anson.

-In 1966, Shakerley was a bridesmaid at the wedding of Princess Beatrix of the Netherlands and Claus van Amsberg.
+In 1966, she was a bridesmaid at the wedding of Princess Beatrix of the Netherlands and Claus van Amsberg.